nicholasjng/pybm/examples/sum-example.md

  benchmarks/sum.py:f | constant-time | 0.13             | 0.12            | -100.00%        | 10759575.02x | 2000000
 ```

-And look here, instead of 10x-ing our previous algorithm like a normal engineer, we actually...
-10-million-x-ed it.
+And look here, instead of 10x-ing our previous algorithm like a normal engineer, we actually 10-million-x-ed it.
 Great work!
 Our constant time algorithm is definitely ready for a pull request :-)

 These are of course video game numbers, obtained by algorithmic improvements.
 More common real-world examples would see
 improvements in the one-to-three digit percentage range, but the example you see above does happen from time to time.

-And with that, the first pybm tutorial is finished.
+And with that, the first `pybm` tutorial is finished.
 I hope you enjoyed it, and catch you on the next one!